 The Leadership Initiative is designed to cultivate lay leaders within the Orange County Jewish community—individuals who are ready to step forward with purpose, confidence, and a commitment to collective responsibility.
 Grounded in Jewish values and informed by the realities of today’s communal landscape, the program supports emerging leaders in strengthening their leadership identity, deepening their knowledge of the Jewish nonprofit ecosystem, and building a trusted network of peers.

 Through a combination of cohort-based learning, skill-building workshops, community exposure, and reflection, participants will explore what it means to lead with curiosity, presence, and care.
-The program also addresses the practical and philosophical aspects of communal leadership.
+The program explores both the practical and philosophical dimensions of communal leadership, helping participants understand not only how to lead, but why leadership matters.

 The Leadership Initiative is offered at no cost to participants, our investment in the future of Jewish leadership in Orange County.